-Tip about van led to arrest of escapees in San Francisco
+Tip led to arrest of escapees in San Francisco

 Santa Ana, Calif. — After a week with SWAT raids and a gang dragnet, it was an observant citizen who led police to the two remaining violent fugitives who broke out of a California jail eight days ago using a Google Earth map and a rope made of bed linens.